 Collaboration and Cooperation

 Local collaboration: RBU has worked closely with the Institute of Primate Research in Karen as well as Department of Obstetrics and Gynaecology, University of Nairobi Medical School.

 Collaborations within Africa: RBU has cooperated with scientists from Tanzania, Uganda, South Africa, Zambia.

-Other International cooperations: Further a field, RBU was for a long time a WHO collaborating centre participating in the HRP matched reagents program.
+Other International cooperations: Further afield, RBU was for a long time a WHO collaborating centre participating in the HRP matched reagents program.
 Through this link with WHO, many postgraduate students were trained including the current head of RBU, Dr..J.A.
 Oduma.
-RBU also benefited from the collaboration in terms of equipment for RIA and EIA facilities, lamina flow cabinets, chromatography and electrophoresis equipment among others.
+RBU also benefited from the collaboration in terms of equipment for RIA and EIA facilities, laminar flow cabinets, chromatography and electrophoresis equipment among others.
 Under WHO collaboration, RBU mandate was to establish animal models for use in reproductive biology research.

 Currently, RBU is collaborating with researchers from Princeton University on long term behavioral and hormonal monitoring in baboons.

 The natural products started as a centre for scientific validation techniques for medicinal plants for veterinary and human use and pest control.
 WHO is currently pushing for vigorous research on medicinal plants as a means of providing or supplementing primary healthcare provider to the rural poor.
 The centre, therefore, undertakes researches that would prove or disprove the efficacy of such medicinal herbs using animal models or biological systems.

 The centre also aims at developing botanical pesticides from local products as an alternative to conventional pesticides which are not only harmful to health but also to the environment.

 The centre however still lacks basic modern equipment for extraction and characterization of the plant products, proper laboratory space to work in and infrastructure.

 Dr Oduma profile cont.